Car Wash Signage Best Practices

 5. Tunnel Bling

 This is where I see the best operators going all out.
 I love the Sonny’s Fusion system because the lights are coordinated with the applicators and the chemistry.
 When you ride under the seal arch, it’s green and the rinse arch is always blue.
 In the wax is yellow and the dryers are red.
 I see people using projections on the windshields of cars.
 I hear customers talking about it.
 All the time excitement in the tunnel is all the rage; customers eat it up.
+The signage is what drives customers to the best tunnel experience.

 6. What Do You See From The Road?